ithinkandicode/JYDGE-Enhanced-Mod/README.md

 ## Misc

+- Increased player speed slightly by +5%: 290 > 305
 - Streetlights now have 1/5 health (100 > 20).
-  - *This lets you destroy them with a single melee swipe, perfect for stealth runs.*
+  - *This lets you destroy them with melee faster, perfect for stealth runs.*
 - Added missing monospace font needed for the editor.
   - This font is taken from Dysmantle, so it's not perfect.